MURRUMBIDGEE IRRIGATION LIMITED PRIVACY STATEMENT

 - To provide services and products and send requested communications;

-- For internal administration, management, and quality control, including but not limited to maintenance of farm, property and infrastructure records;
+- For internal administration, management, and quality control, including but not limited to maintenance of landholding, property and infrastructure records;

-- To conduct transactions and manage its contracts with the individual;
+- To conduct transactions and manage its contracts with you;

 - To determine water supply requirements and develop options for and conduct infrastructure works;